fuze/soleng-ActionCommander/README.md

-# Presence Commander
+# Action Commander

-Lets you set up triggers to run programs when your fuze presence changes
+Lets you set up triggers to run programs when you recive call events or your Fuze presence changes